Vajiralongkorn: Accession

-According to the 2007 Constitution, the cabinet instructed the president of the National Assembly to invite Crown Prince Vajiralongkorn to the throne.
-He became the first monarch to be born in Thailand since his great-uncle Prajadhipok died in 1935.
-After his father, Bhumibol Adulyadej, died on 13 October 2016, Vajiralongkorn was expected to succeed to the throne of Thailand but asked for time to mourn before taking the throne.
+After the death of Bhumibol Adulyadej on 13 October 2016, Vajiralongkorn was expected to succeed to the throne of Thailand, as the cabinet had instructed the president of the National Assembly to invite him to becoming king under the 2007 Constitution.
+Vajiralongkorn asked for time to mourn before formally taking the throne.
 On the night of 1 December 2016, the fiftieth day after the death of Bhumibol, Regent Prem Tinsulanonda led the heads of the country's three branches of government to an audience with Vajiralongkorn to invite him to ascend to the throne as the tenth king of the Chakri dynasty.
 Vajiralongkorn accepted the invitation, saying in a televised statement: "I would like to accept in order to fulfill his majesty's wishes and for the benefit of all Thais."
+Vajiralongkorn became the first monarch to be born in Thailand since his great-uncle Prajadhipok died in 1935.
 The government retroactively declared his reign to have begun upon his father's death, but it would not crown him formally until after the cremation of his father.
 The remains were then cremated on 26 October 2017.
 Currently, his main residence is Amphorn Sathan Residential Hall, with the king having moved from Nonthaburi Palace in 2011.